RexxLA/RexxUp/README.md

 6) It should tell the user what it is doing and ask for permission (of the user) on every step; the permissions can be waived with a switch like -y (like the others do it).
 An action should be atomic and have rollback, so it works in a temp directory and do an atomic rename/rollback.
 7) It must always be possible to remove the package manager and start again.
 8) It must always be possible to remove a package and try again, for example if the atomicity failed due to network or other trouble/
-9)We try to be thrifty with other people’s bandwith.
+9) We try to be thrifty with other people’s bandwith.
+10) Most of the infra (git, zip) needs to be built into the tools, to squish OS dependencies
-10) There needs to be some rate limiting built in because of lunatics.
+11) There needs to be some rate limiting built in because of lunatics.